10 April, 2019

 5. Joint injections – at times cortisone or platelet rich plasma injections may play a role in some osteoarthritic joints to reduce inflammation and promote remodelling.

 Exercise, exercise exercise!
 Find new ways to stay active.
-Whilst exercise may be painful if you have osteoarthritis, it is strongly recommended to move the joints as much as possible ideally with the supervision of a physical rehabilitation specialist.
+Whilst exercise may be painful if you have osteoarthritis, it is strongly recommended to move the joints as much as possible.
 Not only is exercise important for maintaining a healthy weight.
 The physical movement actually stimulates the cells in the joint to produce synovial fluid which provides nutrients and lubrication to keep the joint as healthy as possible.
 Exercise also strengthens the muscles that support the joint and maintains mobility and flexibility.
 Seeing a physio or exercise physiologist may be helpful to tailor an exercise plan that suits your body’s needs – speak to your doctor to find out if you are eligible for subsidised sessions with these allied health specialists.